zzyyfff/dko-challenges-1/README.md

 ##### Challenges are located in lib folder

+## Total Time: 2 Hours for 3 challenge problems

 ##### challenge-1

-Suggested Time Spent: 30 min
+Suggested Alloted Time: 15 min

 1. Code has a few bugs
 1. Modify the code without adding or removing lines of code